mjk34/professor-py/README.md

 ## Current Development Branches:
   - [ ] main
-  - [x] feature/uwuCreds   # users can earn uwuCredits daily
-  - [x] feature/slashcmd   # upgrade commands to discord-slash-commands
+  - [x] blockChain	   # Rework the backend MongoDB dependency to a blockchain